IamjustaShinobi/DeeeeeCryptor/README.md

 Built with ❤️ for the CTF community

-*If this tool helped you capture a flag, leave a ⭐ — it means a lot!*
+*If this tool helped you capture a flag, consider leaving a ⭐ on the [GitHub repository](https://github.com/IamjustaShinobi/DeeeeeCryptor) — it means a lot!*

 <br/>